bennett-lahn/tinyml-accelerator/README.md

-# tinyml-accelerator
+# TinyML Accelerator

-A tinyML accelerator for embedded applications, written in SystemVerilog
+A machine learning accelerator for embedded applications written in SystemVerilog, designed to run the TensorFlowLite Micro person detection model.